LX-Chrome/UrenRegistratie/README.md

 1. Open the project folder in PyCharm
 2. The run configurations should be automatically loaded
-3. Click the Run button and select "Setup and Run" to run with automatic environment setup or "Time Registrator" to run directly
+3. Click the Run button and select one of the following:
+   - "Setup and Run" - First time setup with environment checks
+   - "Time Registrator" - Direct execution if already set up
+   - "Quick Start" - Fast startup (after first setup)

 These scripts will: